 But, what are FIDO2 specifications and requirements?
 Moreover, how do FIDO2 websites even work?
 We’ll answer these and many other essential questions pertaining to this passwordless authentication standard in this detailed overview.
 Continue reading to learn everything about the FIDO2 standard.

-Before we dig deeper into how it works, its pros and cons, let’s start with a simple question - what does it stand for?
 FIDO stands for Fast Identity Online.
 With an added number two at the end, this acronym is based upon previous work done by the FIDO Alliance, particularly in terms of developing the Universal 2nd Factor (U2F) authentication standard.
-It is the third standard to emerge from the FIDO Alliance, following the FIDO Universal Second Factor and the FIDO Universal Authentication Framework.
+It is the third standard to emerge from the FIDO Alliance, following the FIDO Universal Second Factor (UAF) and the FIDO Universal Authentication Framework.

 The main objective of FIDO2 is to eliminate the use of passwords over the Internet.
-It was developed to introduce open and license-free standards for secure, worldwide authentication over the Internet.
-The FIDO2 authentication process eliminates the traditional threats that come with using a login username and password, replacing it with the FIDO2 passwordless login standard.
+It was developed to introduce open and license-free standards for secure passwordless authentication over the Internet.
+The FIDO2 authentication process eliminates the traditional threats that come with using a login username and password, replacing it with the FIDO2 login standard.
 As such, it protects against common online attacks such as phishing and man-in-the-middle attacks.

 How Does FIDO2 Work?

 This standard uses public-key cryptography to guarantee a secure and convenient authentication system.
-The FIDO2 standard uses a private and public key to validate each user’s identity to achieve this.
-To use FIDO2 authentication, you’ll first have to sign up for it at FIDO2 supported sites.
-To do so, you have to go through a few setup steps:
+The FIDO2 standard uses a private and public passkey to validate each user’s identity to achieve this.
+To use FIDO2 authentication, you’ll have to sign up for it at FIDO2 supported services.
+While the world’s biggest platforms like Apple, Google, and Microsoft are championing FIDO, they aren’t the only driving force behind the FIDO Alliance, and are collaborating alongside hundreds of companies all over the world to make simpler, stronger authentication a reality.

-- You have to fill the appropriate registration form and choose a FIDO2 security key (either a FIDO2 webauthn or trusted platform module).
+- You have to fill the appropriate registration form and choose a FIDO2 authenticator (either a FIDO2 device or a trused platofrm module).

 - The service will generate a FIDO2 authentication key pair.

-- Your FIDO2 device sends the public key to the service, while the private key containing sensitive information stays on your device.
+- Your FIDO2 authenticator sends the public key to the service, while the private key containing sensitive information stays on your device.

 Once the secure communication path is enabled, the setup credentials are stored permanently, allowing for later logins.
-The next time you want to log in to a FIDO2 service, you have to follow these steps:
+The next time you want to log in to one of services supporting FIDO2 standard, you have to follow these steps:

 - Provide your username and email.